facebookresearch/taskmodularnets/README.md

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

 ## License
-taskmodularnets is MIT licensed, as found in the LICENSE file.
+taskmodularnets is Creative Commons Attribution Non-Commercial Licensed, as found in the LICENSE file.